codatio/codat-docs/docs/underwriting/introduction.md

 ⏳ Estimated time to complete: X minutes

 🛠️ The demo project is implemented in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as a backend API.
-We also recommend using [ngrok](https://ngrok.com/) for exposing services from a local server to the public Internet.
 You can configure and run the demo app in the terminal, or use your preferred IDE or code editor.

 ### What this guide covers

-✔️ Explore the guide and the demo app to:
+#### ✔️ Explore the guide and the demo app to:

-- Create a test company via Codat’s API and submit an example loan application form,
+- Create and submit an example loan application form,
+- Create a test company via Codat’s API to represent the borrower,
 - Access and fetch test financial data using Codat’s Enhanced Profit and Loss and Enhanced Balance Sheet endpoints,
 - Use Codat’s webhooks to trigger the underwriting of a loan,
 - Produce an automated underwriting decision based on custom financial data points.

-❌ This guide does not cover:
+#### ❌ This guide does not cover:

 - Building any application form and dashboard UIs,
 - Details or recommendations of various financial data points used in different underwriting models.